kuninethan95/dsc-phase-1-project/README.md

 - Not all movies are domestically profitable
 - All movies are profitable when comparing production budget to worldwide gross

+- Worldwide gross is a more impactful measurement than domestic.

-# Analyze when the best time to release a movie is
+# Analyze the best time to release a movie
-- Create visualization based on month showing average earnings
-- Analyze which season is generates the highest amount of revenue
+- Evaluate which season  generates the highest amount of revenue on average.
 - Analyze which month generates the highest revenue per film on average

+- This may be dependent on a number of factors such as awards seasons, consumer spending habits, quality of releases, and more.